 - Store any leftover cake at room temperature, well wrapped, for several days.
 Freeze for longer storage.

-- ** We highly recommend using brewed coffee in this recipe; while coffee won’t add its own mocha flavor, it enhances the cake’s chocolate flavor.
-However, you may substitute water, juice, or even stout beer for the coffee, if desired.
+- I highly recommend using brewed coffee in this recipe; it enhances the cake’s chocolate flavor.
+However, you may substitute water, juice, or even stout beer for the coffee.